 Tiger Woods, despite four birdies during his final 10 holes Sunday, could only muster a 2-under 70 and finished T-4 to run his winless streak at Augusta National to eight tournaments.

-Take a look at photos of Tiger Woods from the first round at Augusta National.
+Take a look at photos of Tiger Woods from the first round of the 2013 Masters at Augusta National.

 Check out photos from Wednesday's Par-3 Contest for the 2013 Masters at Augusta National.